-Joseph Lowery, civil rights leader and aide to Martin Luther King, Jr., dies at 98
+Joseph Lowery, civil rights leader and aide to Martin Luther King Jr., dies at 98

 Rev. Lowery’s stature and reputation grew as he outlived many other civil rights leaders.
 Following King’s assassination in 1968, the SCLC became rudderless and beset with infighting.
 By the time Rev. Lowery was elected SCLC president in 1977, the organization was $10,000 in debt and membership had fallen drastically.

-Rev. Lowery raised money and returned the organization to solvency, while focusing it on a new set of civil rights issues.
+Rev. Lowery raised money and returned the organization to solvency while focusing it on a new set of civil rights issues.

 He described his busy years at the helm of SCLC to Ebony magazine: “First we went to Mississippi and jumped on the Southern Company for buying coal from South Africa.
 Then we went to North Carolina and marched for Ben Chavis.
-Next we went to Decatur, Ala., for Tommie Lee Hines.”
+Next we went to Decatur, Ala., for [Tommy] Lee Hines.”

-Chavis was part of the so-called Wilmington Ten, whose members were arrested in 1972 in North Carolina and convicted of conspiracy to murder charges.
+Chavis was part of the so-called Wilmington Ten, whose members were arrested in North Carolina and convicted in 1972 of conspiracy to murder charges.
 He and the others spent nearly a decade in jail.

-Hines was a mentally disabled black youth charged in 1979 with raping a white woman in Decatur.
-Rev. Lowery and a few hundred others marching in support of Hines were fired upon by a group of robed Klansmen when they stepped onto the white side of town.
+Hines was a mentally disabled black youth charged in 1978 with raping a white woman in Decatur.
+Rev. Lowery and hundreds of people marching in support of Hines were fired upon by a group of robed Klansmen when they entered the white side of town.
 Rev. Lowery and his wife, Evelyn, escaped the barrage of bullets shaken but without a scratch; a few marchers were injured but none critically.
 The SCLC held a second march in the town a week later that drew 4,000 protesters.
 An all-white jury initially convicted Hines, but on appeal a year later he was found incompetent to stand trial and was released.

-Much of Rev. Lowery's work in the 1980s and 1990s never made headlines, which chafed him.
+Much of Rev. Lowery’s work in the 1980s and 1990s never made headlines, which chafed him.
 He often said the media thought “the movement died with Martin.”
-Rev. Lowery retired from the SCLC presidency in 1997 but became known as the dean of the civil rights movement — a revered authority on its legacy.
+Rev. Lowery retired from the SCLC presidency in 1997 but became known as the dean of the civil rights movement and was a revered authority on its legacy.
 He preached often, shook hands and posed for photos after sermons, even as he grew frail.
-His messages from the pulpit centered on the struggle for black rights and King.
+His messages from the pulpit often centered on King and the struggle for black rights.

 “They have made Martin a glorified social worker, and they have almost made our young folks believe that all Martin did was go around dreaming,” Rev. Lowery told members of an Atlanta church before a King holiday celebration in 2008.
 “He was a nonviolent militant.
 He was a Christian radical.”

-Late in his life, Rev. Lowery returned to the news pages when he became a vigorous supporter of Barack Obama, who chose Rev. Lowery to deliver the benediction at his presidential inauguration.
+Late in his life, Rev. Lowery returned to the news pages when he became a vigorous supporter of Barack Obama, who chose Rev. Lowery to deliver the benediction at his presidential inauguration in 2009.
 Rev. Lowery said he saw in Obama a young man whose words tapped into the heartbeat of the people — just like the well-known speeches of the civil rights movement.
+Obama presented the Presidential Medal of Freedom to Rev. Lowery in 2009.

-“Rev. Joe Lowery was the most important bridge between the wonderful legacy of the civil rights movement and the message of hope and change that Obama expressed for the future,” said Charles Ogletree, a Harvard Law School professor and civil rights lawyer.
+“Rev. Joe Lowery was the most important bridge between the wonderful legacy of the civil rights movement and the message of hope and change that Obama expressed for the future,” said Charles J. Ogletree Jr., a Harvard Law School professor and civil rights lawyer.
 “He was not a fair-weather supporter.
-He was one of Obama's central faith leaders in the turbulent 2008 campaign.”
+He was one of Obama’s central faith leaders in the turbulent 2008 campaign.”

 Aside from his life’s work as a civil rights agitator, Rev. Lowery pastored Methodist churches for nearly 50 years.

 Joseph Echols Lowery was born Oct.
-6, 1921, in Huntsville, Ala., and grew up with a Methodist church steps from his childhood home.
+6, 1921, in Huntsville, Ala., and grew up within steps of a Methodist church.
 His father owned small businesses and his mother taught school part time.
-His mother would drag him to church and make him sing and make speeches before the congregation, he recalled.
+His mother insisted that he attend church, sing hymns and make speeches before the congregation, he recalled.

 “I went to church so much, I swore once I got grown I would never go back to church, [but] the church became a part of me,” he said in an interview.

-Joseph's childhood was also his introduction to Southern racism.
-The summer he was 14 he entered his father's store to get some candy.
-As he left the store, a large white policeman hit him in the stomach with a nightstick and said, “Get back boy, don't you see a white man coming in?”
+His childhood was also his introduction to Southern racism.
+The summer he was 14 he entered his father’s store to get candy.
+As he left the store, a large white policeman hit him in the stomach with a nightstick and said, “Get back boy, don’t you see a white man coming in?”

-He ran home to get his father's pistol, intent on challenging the officer.
+He ran home to get his father’s pistol, intent on challenging the officer.
 His father, who was usually not home in the middle of the day, providentially came home and stopped his son.
-After the incident, Joseph vowed to fight prejudice when he grew up.
+After the incident, Rev. Lowery vowed to fight prejudice when he grew up.

-He graduated in 1943 from Paine College in Augusta, Ga., with a bachelor's degree in sociology.
-For a time, he worked as a journalist in the black press, but soon decided to become a minister.
+He graduated in 1943 from Paine College in Augusta, Ga., with a bachelor’s degree in sociology.
+For a time, he worked as a journalist in the black press, but he soon decided to become a minister.
 He attended Paine Theological Seminary and in 1948 accepted his first pastorate in Birmingham, where he met his future wife, Evelyn Gibson.
-She died in 2013.
+She died in 2013 after 65 years of marriage.

-Survivors include three daughters, Yvonne, Karen and Cheryl.
-Rev. Lowery also had two sons, Joseph Jr. and LeRoy III from a previous marriage to Agnes Moore, which ended in divorce.
+Rev. Lowery’s earlier marriage, to Agnes Moore, ended in divorce.
+Survivors include two sons from his first marriage; three daughters from his second marriage; and 12 grandchildren.

-Rev. Lowery retired from pastoring in 1992 but remained a busy speaker and preacher unafraid to use his place behind the pulpit to make political rebukes.
+Rev. Lowery retired as a pastor in 1992 but remained a busy speaker and preacher unafraid to use his place behind the pulpit to make political rebukes.
 In 2006, at the funeral of Coretta Scott King, Rev. Lowery decried the Iraq War as President George W. Bush sat a few feet behind him.
-Bush hugged Rev. Lowery as he left the pulpit and the minister later said his intention was to offer a loving correction in the tradition of the black church.
+Bush hugged Rev. Lowery as he left the pulpit, and the minister later said his intention was to offer a loving correction in the tradition of the black church.

 “I think Joe always believed like [King] did, that his purpose was to speak the polite truth as he sees it, irrespective of political calculation and social niceties,” civil rights historian David Garrow said.